CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_eth_qos_policy.html.markdown

 The following arguments are supported:
 * `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
+* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `cos`:(int) Class of Service to be associated to the traffic on the virtual interface.
 * `description`:(string) Description of the policy.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `mtu`:(int) The Maximum Transmission Unit (MTU) or packet size that the virtual interface accepts.
 * `name`:(string) Name of the concrete policy.
-* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
+* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `organization`:(Array with Maximum of one item) - A reference to a organizationOrganization resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `additional_properties`: